kontena/docs/advanced/grids.md

 $ kontena grid create --initial-size=3 <GRID_NAME>
 ```

-This command accepts same options as Kontena Platform create.
-The only limitation is `region` setting, that is not supported.
+This command accepts the same options as the Kontena Platform create.
+The only limitation is the `region` setting, that is not supported.
 See the full list of [configuration options](../using-kontena/platform.md#configuration-options).

 ## Update Kontena Platform Grid Configuration

-Update the configuration for current Kontena Platform Grid.
+Update the configuration for the current Kontena Platform Grid.

 ```
 $ kontena grid update <GRID_NAME>
 ```

-Just like Kontena Platform Grid create, this command accepts same options as Kontena Platform update.
-The only limitation is `region` setting, that is not supported.
+Just like the Kontena Platform Grid create, this command accepts the same options as the Kontena Platform update.
+The only limitation is the `region` setting, that is not supported.
 See the full list of [configuration options](../using-kontena/platform.md#configuration-options).

 ## List Kontena Platform Grids